-The youngster claimed triple silver in the biathlon sprint, middle and long distance events at his first World Championships in Finsterau, Germany.
-He also finished second in the 2016-17 Biathlon World Cup overall rankings.
+Rad claimed triple silver in the biathlon sprint, middle and long distance events at his first World Championships in Finsterau, Germany.
+He also finished second in the 2016-17 biathlon World Cup overall rankings.

-Rad injured his leg at 14 years old, the wound was not treated properly at the hospital he went to and caught an infection.
-Doctors later had to amputate his leg in order to save his life.
+Rad injured his leg at 14 years old, the wound was not treated properly at the hospital he went to and he caught an infection.
+Doctors later had to amputate it to save his life.